-Containers are tangible assets that, like everything else, does not last forever.
+Shipping container conditions can change over the lifecycle of a container, which like everything else, do not last forever.
 But how long can the same container supply people with goods and what conditions can a container have?
 There’s no universal grading system for the condition of shipping containers and a lot of confusion with all the different abbreviations (WWT, CW, IICL etc.) but shipping companies use the structure and aesthetics of a container for grading.
 Both of these factors can be considered independently of the other, for example; a container may be structurally sound for shipping purposes but may look unsightly due to rust and paint degradation, or lots of small dents.
 This means that although two companies might both classify their containers in terms of grade A, B, or C, it does not mean that you can always compare two WWT containers with each other.

 Some of the most popular uses for new and used shipping containers are for workshops, homes, carports, cabins, off-grid living spaces, medical centres, information kiosks, tool sheds, home additions, office spaces for home or work, guest houses, hotels, and the like – and moving cargo of course.
 When you buy a container consider: Initially, it is wise to consider the past life of your prospective shipping container.
 Was it used to haul around nuclear waste, biohazards, toxic chemicals, alien spacecraft, or trash?
 You might be getting a deal, but is this what you want?
 Additional questions could be “How many trips has it made?”
 Shorter and more frequent trips mean more wear and tear from loading and unloading or “Where did it travel most?”
 From the sun-baked Australian costs to the frozen deathly cold areas deep near our North and South poles, the constant changes in frigid temperatures can cause drastic elemental damage such as rust and warping of the corrugated steel.

 Different container conditions: The lifecycle of a shipping container